JetBrains-Research/coqpilot/etc/docs/benchmark/benchmarking_report01.md

 ## Methods

-In our experiments we compared different methods which can be used by CoqPilot:  Predefined tactic (`auto`, `intuition`, `easy`), OpenAI GPT-4, OpenAI GPT-3.5, LLaMA-2 13B Chat, Anthropic Claude.
+In our experiments we compared different methods which can be used by CoqPilot:  Predefined tactic (`firstorder auto with *.`), OpenAI GPT-4, OpenAI GPT-3.5, LLaMA-2 13B Chat, Anthropic Claude.
 We have used following parameters for each of the models:

 ### OpenAI GPT-4